lancenacabuan/Shaliah/README.md

 churches (Catholics, Orthodox, Protestants all share it), so it\'s part of common creeds used to unite.
 Nontrinitarian groups sit outside that visible unity.
-Ecumenical dialogues sometimes include how to handle groups like Jehovah's Witnesses or Unitarians–often they are not included in formal Christian councils because of this doctrinal barrier.
+Ecumenical dialogues sometimes include how to handle groups like Jehovah's Witnesses or Unitarians – often they are not included in formal Christian councils because of this doctrinal barrier.
 However, some individuals move from one camp to another, forcing families and churches to grapple with differences.
 The internet age has